nelzomal/VideoLens_AI/description.md

 Developing VideoLens presented several significant challenges:

-1. Model Size and Customization: The Whisper model's size was a concern, and customizing it for various languages required careful optimization.
+- Model Size and Customization: The Whisper model's size was a concern, and customizing it for various languages required careful optimization.
-2. Summarization Limitations: Dealing with context token limits for longer videos was challenging.
+- Summarization Limitations: Dealing with context token limits for longer videos was challenging.
-3. Question generation: Generating structured outputs for the Q&A feature required intricate prompt engineering and error handling.
+- Question generation: Generating structured outputs for the Q&A feature required intricate prompt engineering and error handling.
-4. User Experience: Integrating multiple functionalities while maintaining a clean, intuitive interface was a complex task.
+- User Experience: Integrating multiple functionalities while maintaining a clean, intuitive interface was a complex task.
-5. Error Management: Setting up robust error handling for API limitations, network issues, and character count constraints was crucial.
+- Error Management: Setting up robust error handling for API limitations, network issues, and character count constraints was crucial.
-6. Performance Optimization: Ensuring smooth performance across different devices and network conditions required extensive testing and refinement.
+- Performance Optimization: Ensuring smooth performance across different devices and network conditions required extensive testing and refinement.

 ## Accomplishments that we're proud of

 Despite the challenges, we achieved several significant milestones:

 - Successfully implemented offline transcription directly in the browser, ensuring user privacy and reducing costs
-- Developed a powerful summarization and Q&A feature that operates entirely within the browser environment
+- Developed a powerful structured Q&A feature that operates entirely within the browser environment
 - Created a seamless integration with YouTube that enhances rather than disrupts the viewing experience
-- Achieved high accuracy in transcription and translation across multiple languages

 ## What we learned

 Developing VideoLens was an enriching learning experience, allowing us to:

 - Effectively explore and utilize Chrome’s built-in AI features
-- Discover the potential and limitations of Chrome's AI for handling complex tasks
+- Discover the potential and limitations of chrome AI for handling complex tasks
 - Hone our skills in prompt engineering and appreciate the impact of fine-tuned models
 - Gain proficiency in the transformers.js framework and its capabilities